-Dull, lengthy dictations have long been absent from most ESL classrooms, however, there is some value in the format, and used in moderation, dictation exercises can be a useful and stimulating activity.
+Dull, lengthy dictations are no longer so prevalent in most ESL classrooms, however, there is some value in the format, and used in moderation, dictation activities can be a useful and stimulating exercise.

 Some of their benefits are promoting the noticing of new forms, developing hearing skills, presenting new language, and checking spelling.

-With a standard dictation, a shortish text is selected and then read slowly to the class who have to reproduce it.
+In a standard dictation activity, a shortish text is selected and then read slowly to the class who attempt to write it down verbatim.
 The dictation can be repeated as many times as needed.
-While this type of dictation has some value, it can quickly get stale and you will inevitably notice a few of the dreaded stifled yawns.
+This type of dictation has some value, but it can quickly get stale.
+You may notice a few of the dreaded yawns.

 When correcting a dictation, if it is not too long, invite a student to write their version on the board and have the rest of the class correct it together.

-Here are some variations on the standard dictation form which will help you to make the most of this often neglected activity.
+Here are some variations on the standard dictation form.
+Hopefully, you will see that there is some value in this often neglected activity.

 Dictation with Substitution

 This activity is good for beginners and lower intermediates as it reinforces their learning of the alphabet.
 I often use this at the beginning of a lesson as a way to introduce a topic.
-Think of two or three questions which you would like the students to discuss and then dictate each question as one uninterrupted stream of letters.
+Think of two or three questions you would like the students to discuss and then dictate each question as a single string of letters.
 For example, Whatisyourfavouritefood?
 Doyouhaveafavouriterestaurant?
 Whatdidyoueatfordinneryesterday?

 After you have dictated the questions, the students should try to figure out what the question is and then discuss it in pairs or small groups.